emqxarchive/emqx-docs-en/source/lwm2m.rst

 LWM2M Protocol
 ==============

 Lightweight M2M (LWM2M) is a set of protocols defined by the Open Mobile Alliance (OMA) for machine-to-machine (M2M) or Internet of Things (IoT) device management and communications.
-It can be found `Here <http://www.openmobilealliance.org/wp/>`_ .
+It can be found `here <http://www.openmobilealliance.org/wp/>`_ .

 LWM2M is based on coap protocol, and be carried on UDP or SMS.